ziesemer/ad-privileged-audit/README.md

 7. Stale Computers.
 	1. Computers that haven't logged-in within 90 days.
 8. Unsupported Operating Systems.
+9. Future lastLoginTimestamps.
+	1. May appear in hopefully rare cases where the system time on one or more Domain Controllers was set into the future.
+There are currently not any known great fixes for this, but such a state shown be made aware of - as impacted objects will maintain their incorrect lastLoginTimestamps and not be updated to current (past) dates.
-9. Computers without LAPS or expired.
+10. Computers without LAPS or expired.
-10. Computers with current LAPS.
+11. Computers with current LAPS.
-11. Warnings.
+12. Warnings.
+13. AD Privileged Audit Report History.

 LAPS is Microsoft's "Local Administrator Password Solution".
 If you are not yet using it, you should be.